JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 ## Empty state

 Some components, for example, <control>tables</control>, can have an [empty state](empty_state.md) when there is no content.
-In this case, the minimum size depends on which state takes more space: the component with content or with an empty state.
+In this case, the minimum size of a component in both empty and filled states is defined by its filled state.

-In most cases, an empty state takes less space than the minimum size of a component.
-In other cases, the minimum size of the component should be determined by the size of the empty state to reduce unexpected resizing.
+For example, the size of the <control>Custom Plugin Repository</control> dialog is defined by the minimum size of the table that contains URLs (minimum 350&nbsp;px wide), and not by the size of the smaller empty state:

 <table style="none" border="false">
     <tr>